gsabouzeid/personal/csci_1133/README.md

   HW5: Learned lists and list manipulation.

   HW6: Learned nested lists and matrices.
-Used matrices to represent pixels in an image.
-Created algorithms to change pixel colors of an image.
-Algorithms include: red_blue_swap (swap the red and blue values in the pixel), grayscale (changes pixels to gray values), and split (splits the image to 4 copies of itself, the 4 copies combined are the same dimensions of the original image).
-The transform_image(fname, operation) takes in a image (.bmp file) and a operation that will perform on the image and will output the image after the operation has been called and made.

-  HW7: Learned how strings work.
-Created an encrypt(message, encoding) function that takes in a message and an encoding cipher that will encrypt the message.
-Created a decrypt(message, encoding) function that takes in a encrypted message and decrypts it using the encoding cipher.
-Created a longest common subsequence algorithm that returns the longest common subsequence of two given strings.
-Created a function that translates a given string into Pig Latin.
+Used matrices to represent pixels in an image and altered the pixel values to alter the image in various ways.

+  HW7: Learned how strings work in Python and how to iterate through strings.

   HW8: Learned file i/o.
-Created a rotate_model(fname_in, fname_out) function that takes in an object file (.obj) and rotates the object 90 degrees.
-Created a function get_data_list(fname) that extracts data from a CSV file as a list of rows.
-Created a get_col_index(row1_str, col_title) function that finds the column index given the column title.
-Also learned how to change values in a CSV file by writing to the file.
+Created a function that rotates an object from an .obj file and another function that accesses data from a .csv file.

   HW9: Learned dictionaries.
-Created a function combine(d1,d2) that combines two dictionaries into one and has elements from both dictionaries.
-Created a function first_words(fname) that takes in a text file and finds the first words of each sentence and puts it in a dictionary.
-Created a function next_words(fname) that takes in a text file and creates a dictionary that keeps track of what words come after each word and how many times they do so.
-These two functions are used in the function fanfic(fname) that prints a random 10 sentence fanfiction from words from an inputed text file.
+Created a function that combines 2 dictionaries into 1, and another function that creates a dictionary based on a .txt file that is inputted.

+  HW10: Learned recursion and created functions that call itself.

+  HW11: Learned about objects and classes.
+Learned the idea of object-oriented programming (OOP).

+  HW12: Learned inheritance and created classes that inherit from other classes.

+  HW13: Final HW of the class.
+Created a snake game that involves everything that we learned in class, with the focus of creating the game using classes.